 Consuming these pests helps reduce the spread of diseases like Lyme disease, as well as decrease the impact pests may have on other ecosystems, such as farmlands and urban areas.
 There are even some snakes that will feed on other snakes, regardless of the fact they could potentially be venomous.

 Snakes are also important for maintaining the balance of the food web in their ecosystems.
 While snakes can be busy eating food resources such as rodents, amphibians, and bird eggs, there are many predators that consider snakes to be a tasty meal.
 Predators of snakes can include birds, mammals, and – as mentioned – other snakes.

 Here at Fossil Rim, we have three species of snakes for visitors to meet at the Children’s Animal Center, which is currently closed to the public.
 However, once it reopens, it will be free to visit daily at the Overlook area.
-They are part of our ambassador animal collection.
+These snakes are part of our ambassador animal collection.

 “Nigel” the Corn Snake

 Corn snakes are a nonvenomous snake found throughout the eastern United States.
 These snakes can be identified by their white and black checkered bellies, which are thought to resemble corn.
 Corn snakes are a versatile species able to inhabit a variety of landscapes like deciduous forests, grasslands, and urban areas.

 This group of snakes is typically crepuscular, meaning they are most active at dawn and dusk.
 During active hours, these snakes are in search of food and enjoy a menu that consists of small mammals, bird eggs, and amphibians.
 They may hunt for their food on the ground or even climb high into a tree.

 When not in search for their food, snakes bask in the sun and absorb its energy to heat their own bodies and metabolize their food.
 The corn snake’s orange, brown, and red colorations help it blend into the dry leaves and grasses.